Milleus/tessara/README.md

 Tessara consolidates feedback from Telegram and store in Google Sheets.
 This utilizes Google Apps Script for web app hosting and Google CacheService for session management.

 # Why Tessara was created?
 Tessara was created to solve the problem of manual consolidation of feedback from user testing sessions.
-The main medium used for feedback submission was through Telegram, now Tessara automates that process.
+The main media used for feedback submission was through Telegram, now Tessara automates that process.

 # How to use Tessara?
 Currently, **Tessara only works for spreadsheets that GovTech DCUBE Google account** have edit permissions to.